ecadlabs/taquito/website/versioned_docs/version-19.2.0/michel_codec.md

 author: Hui-An Yang
 ---

-The purpose of the `taquito/michel-codec` package is to convert and validate Michelson expressions between JSON-based Michelson and Micheline.
-This package also comes with functions like `packData`, `packDataBytes`, `unpackData` and `unpackDataBytes` to serialize any value of packable type to its optimized binary representation locally and vice versa, like Michelson instructions `PACK` and `UNPACK`.
+The `taquito/michel-codec` package converts and validates Michelson expressions between JSON-based Michelson and Micheline.
+It also comes with various functions like `packData`, `packDataBytes`, `unpackData` and `unpackDataBytes` to serialize any value of packable type to its optimized binary representation locally and vice versa, like Michelson instructions `PACK` and `UNPACK`.

 ## Parser class
-To use the parser class as is, we import it from the package and initialize it.
+To use the parser class, import and initialize it as follows.

 ```ts
 import { Parser } from '@taquito/michel-codec'